tannewt/wa-law.org/bill/2023-24/hb/1189/1/README.md

     b.
 The individual is being supervised pursuant to RCW 9.94A.745 and is on parole or probation pursuant to the laws of another state.

+## Section 4
+(1) No person incarcerated individual serving a sentence imposed pursuant to this chapter and committed to the custody of the department shall leave the confines of the correctional facility or be released prior to the expiration of the sentence except as follows:

 ## Section 5
 1. The clemency and pardons board is established as a board within the office of the governor.
 The board consists of 10 members appointed by the governor, subject to confirmation by the senate.